 Vegetarian Restaurants in Pasadena

-Despite “health” in the name, and their policy of no refined sugars, no hi-fructose corn syrup, no hydrogenated oils, and no artificial flavors, Orean’s all-vegetarian fare still tastes like yummy bad-for-y0u fast-food.
+Formerly Orean’s Health Express.
+Despite “health” in the name, and their policy of no refined sugars, no hi-fructose corn syrup, no hydrogenated oils, and no artificial flavors, Orean’s all-vegetarian fare still tastes like yummy bad-for-you fast-food.
 I recommend the vegan version of the “salad burger.”
 BUT that is one of the only vegan menu items and it’s actually really hard to tell what is vegan because nothing is marked.
 It’s not even obvious that it’s a vegetarian restaurant except for the giant cow sign that says “stop eating our babies.”
-I do believe Orean’s has vegan milkshakes.
+I do believe they have vegan milkshakes.

 Namaste Spiceland – 270 North Hill Ave